clementw168/Imbalanced-Quickdraw/README.md

 ## What I learnt

 I started learning about Machine Learning one year ago.
 How far can I go now ?
-I wanted to put all my efforts in improving my understanding of CNNs, even if it meant taking more time to reading paper than fine-tuning.
+I wanted to put all my efforts in improving my understanding of CNNs, even if it meant taking more time to read paper than fine-tuning.

 Surprisingly, the architecture did not have a great influence on the accuracy.
 However, using Mobilenet v2 was definitly a great choice to have a light weight model which could be trained much faster than any other models.